AI-generated

 Arguments of the Respondents

-• The statute was a legitimate exercise of state power to protect the public from fraud in the solicitation of money or valuables under the guise of religion, not an impairment of freedom of speech or religion.
+• The statute was a valid exercise of state power to protect the public from fraud in religious solicitation.

-• The statute only regulated the solicitation of funds, not the distribution of literature or the teaching of doctrines.
+• The statute regulated only the solicitation of funds, not the dissemination of religious views or worship itself.

 Issues